Share this post on:

 Persuaders don’t like to be pinned down by excessive planning.
 Instead, they want to improvise and keep their options open.

-With Extraverted Thinking as the dominant function, Persuaders are Perceivers highly interested in the details and like to gather the facts.
+With Extraverted Thinking as the dominant function, Persuaders are Perceivers who are highly interested in details and like to gather facts.

 With Introverted Thinking as their top extraverted function, Persuaders use personal subjective reasons when making decisions.